The Beekeeper & the Bewitched Hare

 "What else could she be?"

-“Tis a lassie,” the grandmother whispered.
-“A lassie who’s been bewitched!”
+"Tis a lassie," said the grandmother.
+"A lassie who's been bewitched!"

 The beekeeper gasped.
 Then he spilled out his story.
 He told them both about the two dogs who chased the hare across his moor, the strange old woman who had tried to grab her, the bees who forced the witch away, and what his friends at the marketplace had said about the old woman.

-“Your friends are right,” said the grandmother firmly, “That woman was a witch and no doubt the very one who bewitched the lassie.
-One thing you can count on, she will come back for the lassie.
-She’s biding her time, that she is.”
+"Your friends are right," said the grandmother firmly, "That woman was a witch and no doubt the very one who bewitched the lassie.
+One thing you can count on, she will come back.
+She's biding her time for the lassie, that she is."